Their Last Season

 "I again lost my sister, Sumi.

-Sumayya wanted to meet her but since she was a new bride she couldn't go out like that.
+Sumaiya wanted to meet her, but since she was a new bride, she couldn't go out just like that.

 But her heart ached for Aunty.